aaronc789/NFL_PlayByPlay_2020-2023/README.md

 # <p align="center">NFL Play-By-Play Stats 2020-2023</p>
 # <p align="center">![Pic](Images/justin_herbert.jpg)</p>

-### Using NFL play-by-play data of the past 4 seasons, I analyzed offensive strategies and tried to figure out which offenses or players were most successful, along with figuring out the different factors that could potentially determine a defenses' rankings and increase a teams' win probability.
+### As a big fan of *Justin Herbert* and the *LA Chargers*, I was curious to see the stats of the NFL since Herbert first entered the league, and the various ways I could clean and manipulate data to answer certain queries.
+Using NFL play-by-play data of the past 4 seasons, I analyzed offensive strategies and tried to figure out which offenses or players were most successful, along with figuring out the different factors that could potentially determine a defenses' rankings and increase a teams' win probability.

 <br>